sleep is free - don't let yours be stolen

 Narcolepsy is a chronic, lifelong neurological disorder characterised by the brain’s inability to properly regulate sleep-wake cycles, leading to excessive daytime sleepiness (EDS) and involuntary “sleep attacks” that can occur at any time.
 It is generally categorised into two types: Type 1, which includes cataplexy (sudden muscle weakness triggered by emotions) and low levels of the wake-promoting neurotransmitter…

-Caffeine and sleep – what advice to provide?
+Caffeine and sleep: What advice to provide?